swholm19/full-stack-tffm-project-client/README.md

 Once i got all the preliminary work completed, i started coding.
-I started setting up the environments that i would be working in both development and production and make sure everything was deploying and running smooth.
+I started setting up the environments that i would be working in both development and production and made sure everything was deploying and running smoothly.
 Then i began on the API.
 I used the rails feature to scaffold out my resources.
 The template i started with already had a user resource created so i modified that till it matched my ERD, then i created my second resource